nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## Introduction

-SplitLah is an application for keeping track of expenses during group outing sessions, specifically for those who are budget conscious.
-It then proceeds to split the expenses according to the group members' individual costs for the activities they participated in, for a particular session, via a Command Line Interface(CLI).
+SplitLah is an application for people who split bills equally amongst themselves after a group outing.
+SplitLah does the work of calculating how much each participant must pay across multiple activities, and keeps track of who has paid and who has not.
+You can use SplitLah through a Command Line Interface (CLI).
 ## Quick Start

 1. Ensure that you have Java 11 or above installed.